talha88001/chip-pk-knowledge-hub/arduino/arduino-uno-complete-guide-2026/arduino-uno-complete-guide-for-beginners-2026.md

 - Large global community
 - Extensive documentation
 - Thousands of free tutorials
-- Compatibility with hundreds of sensors
+- Compatibility with hundreds of sensors and modules
 - Reliable performance
 - Affordable accessories